Small BusinessCommerceStart up

 Franchise your business: A quick guide for business owners

 Before you take on the role of franchisor, use this guide as a starting point.
-From creating a business plan to financing and fees, we’ll cover some key steps and considerations for creating a franchise.
+From creating a business plan to financing and fees, we’ll cover some key steps and considerations on how to create a franchise.

 What is a franchise?

-In exchange for ongoing support and the right to operate under the brand, the franchisee often pays ongoing fees to the franchisor, such as royalty fees based on a percentage of sales.
+In exchange for ongoing support and the right to operate under the brand, franchisees typically pay royalty fees, often calculated as a percentage of sales.

 Considerations of starting a franchise